SDAT: Sub-Dataset Alternation Training for Improved Image Demosaicing: Conclusion

 \section{Conclusion}

-In this paper, we addressed the challenge of inductive bias in image demosaic task and proposed a novel training method to improve the generalization of a model.
-Our method involves two main steps: defining and identifying sub-categories beneficial to model convergence and an alternating training scheme.
-It demonstrated an improved performance over standard training methods and achieved state-of-the-art results on several benchmarks using smaller models.
-Our suggestion also effectively utilized the model's capacity, surpassing recent relevant works across all benchmarks using fewer parameters.
-This result is crucial for edge devices, where the trend is towards low-capacity models.
-The method's success demonstrates the importance of considering the dataset structure in optimizing a model's training process.
+In this paper, we addressed the challenge of dataset inductive bias for the image demosaic task and proposed SDAT, a novel training method to improve the performance of a model.
+The method involves two main steps: defining and identifying sub-datasets beneficial to model convergence and an alternating training scheme.
+SDAT demonstrated an improved performance for image demosaicing over standard training methods and achieved state-of-the-art results on three highly popular benchmarks.
+Our suggestion also effectively utilized the model's capacity, surpassing recent relevant works on low-capacity demosaicing models across all benchmarks using fewer parameters.
+This result is crucial for edge devices.
+The method's success also demonstrates the importance of considering the dataset structure in optimizing a model's training process.
 Our findings suggest that our proposed method can be applied to other image restoration tasks and can be used as a trigger for further research in this field.